-Baswa le Meetse Awards target grade six (6) learners.
-Learners demonstrate creativity and innovation to artistically sensitise their communities on water use efficiency, water conservation, water resources protection, invasive alien species and health and hygiene.
+Baswa le Meetse Awards targets Intermediate Phase learners.
+Learners initiate a water project within their school and use creativity and innovation to artistically sensitise their communities about what they have been involved in.
+The project could focus on any of the DWS themes of water use efficiency, access to water, water quality, sustainable practices, greening and health and hygiene.
 Young people have been identified as the primary target audience because they play a crucial role in changing the mindset of the communities.
 "Educate the youth to educate the nation".

-Baswa Le Meetse Five Categories
+Baswa Le Meetse Water Project